sperrault/about/README.md

 # Hi, I'm Sébastien Perrault

-## Computational Designer and Engineer
+I'm a Computational Designer and Engineer based in Paris.

 ## Connect with me